xuanyshi/llm-evidence-triangulation/README.md

 # LLM Evidence Triangulation

-This is the official repository for the project **Evidence Triangulator: A Large Language Model Approach to Extracting and Synthesizing Causal Evidence across Study Designs**.
+This is the official repository for the project **Evidence Triangulator: Using Large Language Models to Extract and Synthesize Causal Evidence Across Study Designs**.

-This repository provides the official implementation of the paper **“Evidence Triangulator: A Large Language Model Approach to Extracting and Synthesizing Causal Evidence across Study Designs”** The project aims to automate the extraction of study design, exposure–outcome concepts, and relationships (e.g., effect direction, statistical significance) from biomedical abstracts.
+This repository provides the official implementation of the paper **“Evidence Triangulator: Using Large Language Models to Extract and Synthesize Causal Evidence Across Study Designs”** The project aims to automate the extraction of study design, exposure–outcome concepts, and relationships (e.g., effect direction, statistical significance) from biomedical abstracts.
 By combining multiple lines of evidence—randomized controlled trials (RCTs), observational studies (OSs), Mendelian randomization (MR), and more—our framework computes **Convergency of Evidence (CoE)** and **Level of Convergency (LoC)** to support more robust causal inference in epidemiology and public health.

 Read our preprint on [medRxiv](https://www.medrxiv.org/content/10.1101/2024.03.18.24304457v3).